In recent years, we have all been hearing more about how our health is impacted by our GI tract, gastrointestinal tract, or gut.

 It’s important to talk with your doctor or medical team to rule out any other underlying medical reasons for brain fog, such as side effects from medications.

-If you struggle with chronic constipation, you may also have leaky gut.
+If you struggle with chronic constipation, you may also have a leaky gut.

 If left untreated, this may also contribute to irritable bowel syndrome or disease.